ARM-software/CMSIS-Stream/Examples/simpledsp/README.md

 ## How to build the example

 This example requires CMSIS-DSP.
 Contrary to the  [simple example without CMSIS-DSP](../simple/README.md), there is no simple `Makefile` to build it.
-You need to build it like all other examples using `cmake` as explained in the [top level documentation for the examples](../README.md).
+You need to build it like all other examples using `cmake` as explained in the [top level documentation for the examples](../README.md) because it will build CMSIS-DSP on the host computer.

 ## Expected output